 Pan seared pork chops are one of the easiest and most delicious things you can make during the week.
-If you cook them properly, the meat is juicy and moist with a slight pinkish hue.
-Pork Chops and fall go hand in hand because they pair so nicely with roasted apples, pears, pomegranates and winter squash.
+If you cook them properly, the meat is super moist and should have a slight pinkish hue.
+Pork Chops and fall go hand-in-hand because they pair so nicely with roasted apples, pears, pomegranates and winter squash.

-Butternut squash is so popular this time of year — grocery stores peel, dice it up and sell it ready-to-go.
-When cooked, winter squash is sweet and savory – it’s one of my favorite things, especially with pork.
+It’s now time for butternut squash to shine and you can find them in grocery stores already peeled, diced and ready-to-go, my kind of preparation.
+When cooked, winter squash is sweet and savory – it’s one of my favorite fall things, especially with pork.

-In this recipe for Skillet Spiced Pork Chops & Butternut Squash – I lightly rub the chops in an herb mixture of cumin, oregano, paprika and brown sugar.
-The combination of spices is fragrant and gives the meat an extra boost of flavor.
+In this recipe, I lightly rub the chops in an herb mixture of cumin, oregano, paprika and brown sugar – this gives them a sweet & earthy expression.
+This combination of spices is wildly aromatic and makes them super juicy and tender.
 The entire meal can be made in 20 minutes, including prep time.
 Cleanup is even faster – only one skillet!

 2-4 bone-in pork chops, about 1 1/2 inches thick